TenDaysOfClojure/hiccup-server-components/README.md

 A server-side rendering (SSR) library for Clojure web applications that facilitates **defining**, **composing**, **organising**, and **unit testing** user interface components, as well as **generating the associated HTML**.
 Based on the [Hiccup library](https://github.com/weavejester/hiccup)

+The goal of this library is to *facilitate rapid web application development* and *increase maintainability of user interface code*.

 Components represent modular, abstract pieces of the user interface which are composed into a larger, complex applications with a high degree of abstraction.

 Can be used seamlessly with HTTP routing libraries such as [Reitit](https://github.com/metosin/reitit), [Compojure](https://github.com/weavejester/compojure), and directly with various [Clojure ring implementations](https://github.com/ring-clojure/ring) for generating HTML responses.
 Can also be used to generate static HTML files.